-A record of all instrument telemetry received from each instrument's communications resource while SatView is logging.
-When logging is first started, SatView creates a section at the beginning of the file for the Log file header.
+- A record of all instrument telemetry received from each Log File: instrument's communications resource while SatView is logging.
+When logging is first started.
+SatView creates a section at the beginning of the file for the Log file header.
 Next, instrument telemetry is recorded to the file in the order in which it is received.
 A time stamp (in local time) is appended to every frame logged to the Log file (except GPS Data).
 This adds an additional seven bytes to the end of each frame to indicate local date and time.
 Each time stamp is specific to the frame.
 For more information on the time tag format, see section 23.0 SatView's Time Tag Format.
 This continues until logging is stopped, at which point the file is closed.
 Log files normally have a ".raw" file extension.
 The name of the next or current Log file is shown in the Next/Current Log File indicator of the main display.
-Log File Header:

-A series of pseudo frames added to the beginning of a Log file at the time when logging is first started.
+A series of pseudo frames added to the beginning of a Log file at Log File Header: the time when logging is first started.
 Each header begins with the character string "SATHDR" and is exactly 128 bytes long.
-Information pertinent to the Log file, such as when and where it was recorded, is stored in these headers.
-For more information, see the Station Setup dialog box.
-Log Status Check:

-Determines whether the next Log file already exists or not.
+Information pertinent to the Log file, such as when and where it - Log Status Check: Determines whether the next Log file already exists or not.
 If no Log file name has yet been determined, the check will fail.
 If it has been determined and it does not exist, the check is successful.
 If the file does exist, SatView will ask you if it is okay to overwrite the file for the next log.
 If you agree, the check will be successful.
 Otherwise, the check has failed.
 See the Log Status console and the Next/Current Log File indicator of the main display for further information.
-Open Dialog Box: